tc39/proposal-decorators/README.md

 This means that if you call `get` or `set` with a private field or accessor, then it will _trigger_ the accessors on the instance.

 Access is generally provided based on whether or not the value is a value meant to be read or written.
-Fields and props can be both read and written to.
+Fields and auto-accessors can be both read and written to.
 Accessors can either be read in the case of getters, or wriitten in the case of setters.
 Methods can only be read.

 ## Syntax